Christianity is a Relationship not a Religion.

 “9 What then?
 Are we Jews any better off?
 No, not at all.
 For we have already charged that all, both Jews and Greeks, are under sin, 10 as it is written: "None is righteous, no, not one;” (Romans 3:9-10)

-Being a sinner, as in the reality of our identity that we can’t change, is why Paul stated this principle THREE times in one verse!!
+Being a sinner is a reality of our identity that we can’t change, and it’s why Paul stated this principle THREE times in one verse!!
 Look at it again,

 16 yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.